rinocloud/rinocloud-python/README.md

 'in' - in array,
 'nin' - not in array,
-'exists' - whether the metadata field exists,
+'exists' - whether the metadata field exists, 'string_contains' - checks if the name or notes field contains a certain substring.
 'or' - allows multiple possibilities to be specified
 ```